Notebook / Infrastructure / 004

 Instrumentation: Spring Boot

-Spring Boot 3.x and Micrometer Tracing handle most of the instrumentation automatically.
-Three dependencies are all that is needed:
+Spring Boot 3.x and Micrometer Tracing handle most of this automatically.
+Three dependencies are all that’s needed:

 <!-- Bridges Micrometer's tracing API to the OpenTelemetry SDK -->